 Taking the SAT or ACT is something you wait until your senior year to do, right?
 Wrong!
 Studies show that students can improve their scores on the SAT or ACT if they take them multiple times.

-At IUPUI, the SAT and ACT are important not only for your admission, but they also play a big part in scholarship consideration.
 When you send your SAT or ACT scores to IUPUI, we create a super score for each test, which means we take the highest score for each section from each time you take the test.

 There are scholarships available for just about every major, interest, or hobby.
 Don’t limit yourself to scholarships only offered through the colleges you are applying to—be sure to search for private-sector scholarships using sources such as Fastweb.